HDLUtils/hdlregression/doc/src/gui.rst

 Sometimes debugging a design or test require the use of GUI (graphical user interface) and HDLRegression can run tests in GUI when called with the ``-g`` or ``--gui`` arugument.
-When enabled, the regression script will open inside ModelSim/QuestaSim/Rivier-PRO GUI with a loaded testcase ready to run.
+When enabled, the regression script will open inside ModelSim/QuestaSim/Rivier-PRO GUI with a loaded test case ready to run.

 .. code-block:: console